01 of 05

 Strip Pieced Example

-Let's say the top row is similar to the red and white block on this page and you want to create enough top rows for five parent blocks.
+Let's say the top row is similar to the red and white block shown here and you want to create enough top rows for five parent blocks.
 Your parent square size is 4" x 4".

 Pressing the Strip Sets